good-ware/js-log/README.md

 Event listeners' return values are ignored.
 Event listeners are sent an event object consisting of category, level, data, and tags properties.
 Listeners can modify the event object's data property.
 Alternatively, the data object can be modified, but mutate input data at your own risk!

-Event objects have the following properties when their 'type' property is 'message,' 'data,' or 'extra:'
+Event objects have the following properties when their 'type' property value is 'message,' or 'data:'

 - arg: Contains the data to be altered (context, message, or data).
 It could be an array, string, or object.
+- property: Contains the object property name where 'arg' is located
 - tags
 - category
 - context
 - level

-They have the following properties when 'type' is context:
+Event objects have the following properties when their 'type' property value is 'context:'

 - arg: Contains the data to be altered (context).
 It could be an array, string, or object.
+- property: Contains the object property name where 'arg' is located
 - tags
 - category
+- level: This is undefined except when the logging level is known, which is only when a context value is provided to log() or to a log level method.

 The 'arg' property can be modified to avoid mutating input data.
 For example, the following removes the response attribute from Error objects: